meguna/mff/README.md

 * add `match` to proptypes
 * don't show dotted line above first group if there is only one group or if there are no ingredients
+* show message if no ingredients are saved for a recipe.

 ## To Do Notes - Immediate